What we know about white homeowner charged with shooting Ralph Yarl

 Andrew Lester: What we know about white homeowner charged with shooting Ralph Yarl

-Suspect is 85 years old and prosecutors say they believe there was a ‘racial’ element to the shooting

-Ralph Yarl: Teenager ‘shot by homeowner’ after going to wrong house to pick up siblings
+An 84-year-old man is now charged with the shooting of Black teen Ralph Yarl – a shooting prosecutors believe had a ‘racial’ element.
+Graeme Massie reports

-Black teenager Ralph Yarl was shot by a white homeowner after he accidentally rang the doorbell at the wrong address while going to collect his brothers.
+Black teenager Ralph Yarl was shot by a white homeowner after he accidentally rang the doorbell at the wrong house while going to collect his brothers.

-The 16-year-old’s interaction with the suspect in the Northland suburb of Kansas City quickly turned violent and the high school student was left hospitalised with serious injuries.
+The 16-year-old accidental visit to Andrew Lester’s home in the Northland suburb of Kansas City quickly turned violent and the high school student was left hospitalised with serious injuries.

-Instead of going to a home in the 1100 block of Northeast 115th Street he instead went to Northeast 115th Terrace in Kansas City, Missouri, police said.
+Instead of going to a home in the 1100 block of Northeast 115th Terrace in Kansas City, Missouri, to pick up his brothers, he mistakenly went to Northeast 115th Street, police said.

 Here is everything we know about the suspect.